Deepdive

 What Is Tea Protocol?

 Tea Protocol is a blockchain-based platform designed to support OSS developers by providing tangible rewards for their contributions.
-Built on Base, a layer-2 solution from Coinbase, it tackles the lack of acknowledgment and financial support for maintainers of critical but often overlooked software.
+Built on Base, a layer-2 solution from Coinbase, it addresses the lack of recognition and financial support for maintainers of critical yet often overlooked software.
 Led by Max Howell, the creator of the widely used Homebrew package manager, Tea Protocol combines Web3 technology with a mission to sustain the open-source ecosystem.

 How Proof of Contribution and teaRank Work

 The heart of Tea Protocol is its Proof of Contribution algorithm, a system that measures the value and influence of OSS projects.
-Unlike traditional metrics, it looks at a project’s role within the broader ecosystem, including how often it’s used, its dependencies, and its overall contribution to software development.
+Unlike traditional metrics, it examines a project’s role within the broader ecosystem, including its frequency of use, dependencies, and overall contribution to software development.

 Each project receives a dynamic score called teaRank, which determines its daily rewards in TEA tokens.
-For instance, projects with a higher teaRank—those heavily relied upon by other software—receive more rewards.
+For instance, projects with a higher teaRank, those that are heavily relied upon by other software, receive more rewards.

 While these projects with high teaRank are rewarded, there’s a threshold.
 Only projects scoring 25 or above out of 100 qualify for teaRank-based payouts, a rule designed to prevent spam and ensure fairness.
 Community members can also stake TEA tokens to support projects, adding another layer of rewards beyond teaRank scores.